Hakeemmidan/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 Any participant who broadcasts a transaction request must also offer some amount of ether to the network, as a bounty to be awarded to whoever eventually does the work of verifying the transaction, executing it, committing it to the blockchain, and broadcasting it to the network.

 The amount of ether paid is a function of the length of the computation.
-This also prevents malicious participants from intentionally clogging the network by requesting execution of infinite loops or resource-intense scripts, as these actors will be continually charged.
+This also prevents malicious participants from intentionally clogging the network by requesting execution of infinite loops or resource-intensive scripts, as these actors will be continually charged.

 ## What are dapps? {#what-are-dapps}